'Clean' Beauty Means A Whole Lot Of Nothing — So Keep Your Money

 Before we go any further, it's important to know one thing.
 The word 'clean' in regard to beauty is entirely unregulated.
 "Unregulated means there are no laws, regulations or rules," explains cosmetic chemist and licensed aesthetician Esther Olu.
 "It's whatever someone — or a brand — wants it to mean."
 Ashlee Piper, sustainability expert and author of Give A Sh*t: Do Good.
 Live Better.
 Save the Planet, agrees that 'clean' is just marketing jargon.
 "It can be slapped onto anything without any validation, verification, monitoring or repercussions if it's not actually true."

 The definition may be murky but the demand for clean beauty can't be ignored.
-Attest reports that 45% of British people seek brands which use natural or clean ingredients, while Statista predicts that the global natural and organic beauty market will reach $22 billion by the end of 2024.
-Beauty shopping destinations like LookFantastic and Sephora have dedicated entire landing pages to brands which call themselves clean, while on TikTok the hashtag #cleanbeauty is nearing 1 billion views.
+Statista predicts that the global natural and organic beauty market will reach $22 billion by the end of 2024.
+Beauty shopping destinations have dedicated entire landing pages to brands that call themselves clean, while on TikTok the hashtag #cleanbeauty is nearing 1 billion views.

 “